Firefox Proxy: How to Use a Proxy in Firefox

 Option #3: Manual Proxy Configuration

-When it comes to proxy connections, for maximum flexibility, you'll need to manually configure one on your operating system.
-This isn't difficult to do, but you will need an IP address for the proxy server that you'd like to connect to.
+For maximum flexibility, you'll need to configure your proxy connection on the operating system level.
+This isn't difficult to do, but you will need an IP address and port number for the proxy server that you'd like to connect to.
 There are plenty of free offers, however, these can often be unreliable.
 To see what's available, be sure to check our regularly updated EXPERTE.com list of free proxy IPs:

-For a more reliable connection, you'll need to rent one.
+For a more reliable connection, it's possible to rent one.

 Whichever option you choose, once you have a proxy IP, you can begin setting up your connection in Mozilla Firefox.
 Below, we'll walk you through how to do this step-by-step: